Zongrui-Dai/BIOSTAT626-Midterm01/README.md

 **2. Baseline models**

 For this task, I did several baseline model to classify the problem.
 There are three main types: **Ensemble based model, LSTM, Conv1d+LSTM**.
-*Tips:* Training of some baseline models will be quite time-wasting (especially h2o.automl).
-So, I upload all these model on the github.
+*Tips:* Training of some baseline models will be quite time consuming (especially h2o.automl).
+So, all these models are uploaded on the github.
+Using h2o.loadModel can reload them to R.

         ## R: Load h2o model and review it's performance
         h2o.init()